-If you are interested in PHIRST undertaking an evaluation of a public health intervention in your local authority the deadline date for the next call will be announced soon.
+If you are interested in PHIRST undertaking an evaluation of a public health intervention in your local authority further details can be found here, the deadline date for Expressions of Interest is 31st January 2023.

 NIHR will review your expression of interest alongside those from other local authorities.
 If it is assessed to be appropriate for PHIRST, your project will be allocated to a team with the most relevant skills and expertise for the topic area of the intervention